timlindeberg/tlang/documentation/7_Operators.md

 ```
 ### And
 The and operator, `&&`, accepts two boolean conditions and returns true if they're both true.
+The operator is short circuiting, meaning that if the first argument is false, the second argument
+won't get evaluated.
 ```tlang
 false && false // false
 false && true // false